group46/dbMart/README.md

 once all dependencies are installed and app.js modified, try this on terminal

         nodemon app.js

+ If all node dependencies (listed in the package.json file) are installed, the app should run smoothly on localhost:5000!

+### Loading the Database

+ We used mysql to load the files.
+First,

+        mysql -u username -p password

+ Then do

+        source /path/to/marketdb.sql     // Loads the database and tables.
+(Also 'drops' the tables.
+Useful for resetting data)

+        source /path/to/populate_marketdb.sql    // Loads the sample users, posts, comments, ads, etc. of the project.

 ### Using git for project management
 1. clone repo using: